 Gross profit margins are not exactly stimulating dinner party conversation.
 But when it comes to managing the finances of your business, having a clear understanding of your gross profit margin is essential.
-In this article, we’ll start by unpacking the basics and demonstrate how you can calculate the gross profit margin for your business.
+In this article, we’ll start by unpacking the basics and demonstrate how you can calculate it for your business.
 Let’s dive in!

 What Is a Gross Profit Margin?

-The gross profit margin is important to your income statement.
+The GP margin is important to your income statement.
 Both of these financial documents help you track what you are putting into your business and what you are getting out of it.
-Transparency is key, and small business banking tools can help you keep a close eye on the numbers that impact your gross profit margin.
+Transparency is key, and small business banking tools can help you keep a close eye on the numbers that impact your GP margin.

 What Is a Gross Profit vs. a Gross Profit Margin?